acorn-io/runtime/docs/docs/39-Authoring Acornfiles/03-containers.md

 * `successThreshold`: Number of consecutive successful probes before considering the container healthy.
 Default is 1.
 * `failureThreshold`: Number of consecutive failed probes before considering the container unhealthy.
 Default is 3.

-There are three types of probes that can be used to check the health of the container.
+There are three types of checks that can be used to check the health of the container.
 A script can be executed inside the container, an HTTP endpoint can be checked, or a TCP endpoint can be checked.
 Each of the probe types can use one of any of these check types.

 ### Liveness probes